DibbsZA/lifeqi_app/README.md

-# LifeQi Identity Wallet
+# DIDx Personal Identity Wallet

-A Digital Identity Wallet powered by Hyperledger Aries
+The Multi-Network Digital Identity Wallet powered by Hyperledger Aries

 This reference implementation is built with Flutter.